tesean/creating-a-pipeline-in-blue-ocean/README.md

 1. Following on from creating your Pipeline project (above), in the Pipeline editor, select docker from the Agent dropdown in the Pipeline Settings panel on the right.
 ![Pipeline Settings](https://github.com/NsccTruroIT/creating-a-pipeline-in-blue-ocean/blob/master/jenkins/screenshots/PipelineSettings.png "Pipline Settings")

 2. In the Image and Args fields that appear, specify `node:15-alpine` and `-p 3000:3000` respectively.
-(Note: this requires the docker plugin, which I installed for you)
+(Note: this requires the docker plugin, to spin up the new container for your app.
+Once launched you can hit in in your browser using the specifiec port: http://localhost:3000))
 ![Agent Section](https://github.com/NsccTruroIT/creating-a-pipeline-in-blue-ocean/blob/master/jenkins/screenshots/12-agent-section.png "Agent Section")

 3. Back in the main Pipeline editor, click the **+** icon, which opens the new stage panel on the right.